wattsteve/pyspark-tutorial/README.md

 * From the server you designated to be the Anaconda Cluster Master, copy its private SSH Key to your client to  ~/.conda/clusters.d/rhs-spark.key and set the permissions on it to chmod 600.
 * From the client, create the Cluster YAML file for your intended Spark Cluster that conda cluster will be managing:

-- The head IP below is the Anaconda Cluster Master we designated and private_key value is its private key that we copied onto the client
-- The compute IP is the other node in the GlusterFS cluster
-- The name of the file and the name of the cluster (rhs-spark) must match
+The head IP listed below is the Anaconda Cluster Master we designated.
+The private_key value is its private key that we copied from the Master onto the client.
+The compute IP is the other node in the GlusterFS cluster.
+Add it but ignore the simple_aws provider.
+Lastly, the name of the file and the name of the cluster (rhs-spark) must match.
-- Ignore the simple_aws provider

 ```
 # vi ~/.conda/clusters.d/rhs-spark.yaml